-Directive 2: Distribution loss
+Directive 2: Distribution Loss:

-The Commission had directed that DGVCL should prepare a road map for reduction of losses for the next 5 years (FY 2007-08 to FY 2011-12).
-The technical and non-technical losses should be segregated and investments required for system improvements, metering, etc., be estimated.
-The Petitioner should effectively utilise the APDRP funds for reduction of losses in urban areas.
+The Commission had directed that UGVCL should prepare a road map for reduction of losses for the next 5 years (FY 2007-08 to FY 2011-12).
+The technical and non-technical losses should be segregated and investments required for system improvements, metering, etc. should be estimated.
+UGVCL should effectively utilize the APDRP funds for reduction of losses in urban areas.